tiran/ipa-hcc/contrib/1minutetip/README.md

 account is missing EBS number, and you have to contact Red Hat support.

-* Create an activation key at https://access.redhat.com/management/activation_keys and make note or your org id, too.
+* Create an activation key at https://access.redhat.com/management/activation_keys and make note of your org id, too. `ORGID` and `KEY` are later used to connect hosts `rhc connect`.
-* Create a refresh token https://access.redhat.com/management/api and safe it.
+* Create a refresh token https://access.redhat.com/management/api and save the string.

 ## Testing ipa-hcc with 1minutetip